 What to do if you are unhappy with our service.

-At Watson Woodhouse we aim to provide the best possible service to our clients and to help us do this we need to know if you feel dissatisfied with our service.
+At Watson Woodhouse we aim to provide the best possible service to our clients.
+To help us do this we need to know if you feel dissatisfied with our service.
 If at any point you become unhappy or concerned about our service then please inform us immediately so that we can do our best to resolve the problem.

-The first step if you have any concerns over our service is to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues.
+The first step if you have any concerns over our service is to contact the person who is working on your case to discuss your concerns.
+We will then do our best to resolve any issues.
 Most issues can be resolved quickly and amicably at this stage, however if you feel uncomfortable discussing your concerns with that person then the Head of the Department will be available to discuss a matter informally with you and do their best to resolve the problem.

 If you feel the issue has not been dealt with to your liking or you do not wish to deal with the person concerned or their head of department, or wish to make a formal complaint for any other reason, then you can read our full complaints procedure here.
 Making a complaint will not affect how we handle your case.